AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-experience-fragment-mapping-cs.md

 1. To download the *experienceFragmentMapping.json*, log into Adobe Experience Manager as an administrator.
 1. Select the Adobe Experience Manager link at the top and choose **Tools**.
 1. Select Guides from the list of tools and select the **Folder Profiles**.
 1. Select the profile tile that you want to configure.
+You can configure the mapping for the global or a folder-level profile.
 For example, select the **Global Profile** tile.

-   >[!NOTE]
-   >
-   > You can configure the mapping for the global or a folder-level profile.

 1. Select the **XML Editor Configuration** tab and select the **Edit** icon on the top.
 1. Select the **Download** icon to download the *experienceFragmentMapping.json*  file on your local system.
 You can then make changes to the file and then upload the same.